wes-brooks/wrbrooks.github.io/_posts/2013-9-3-scrape-web-football-play-play-data-part-15.md

 tags: blog
 ---

+UPDATE x2: [Part three](http://somesquares.org/blog/2013/9/scrape-football-data-3) of this series introduces the R package `pbp`, which contains the most up-to-date version of this software.

 UPDATE: [part two](http://somesquares.org/blog/2013/9/scrape-web-football-play-play-data-part-2) is up, where we parse the detailed play-by-play data for one game.
 Next up: compiling a database of plays from many games.

 ####Mea Culpa